vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 </summary>

-<ins>Towards the top-right corner of the Server Manager window, there will be a flag and a yellow triangle ⚠️ symbol</ins>.
+Towards the top-right corner of the Server Manager window, there will be a flag and a yellow triangle ⚠️ symbol.
+Click the **Flag with Triangle** and **Promote this server to a domain controller**.

-- Click: `Flag with Triangle`

-- Click: `Promote this server to a domain controller`

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/377ca48e-b056-46a5-8504-9afa07a31297">